oschwengers/bakta/README.md

 If you use Bakta in your research, please cite this paper:
 > Schwengers O., Jelonek L., Dieckmann M. A., Beyvers S., Blom J., Goesmann A. (2021).
 Bakta: rapid and standardized annotation of bacterial genomes via alignment-free sequence identification.
 Microbial Genomics, 7(11). https://doi.org/10.1099/mgen.0.000685

 Bakta is *standing on the shoulder of giants* taking advantage of many great software tools and databases.
-If you find any of these particularly useful, please cite these primary sources, as well.
+If you find any of these useful for your research, please cite these primary sources, as well.

 ### Tools